ehovers10/dci/_chapters/collaborative-update-semantics.md

 ### Semantics and pragmatics

-Philosophers of language generally divides the project of interpretation into a number of modules, principal among which are the {% include concept.html word='semantic' base='semantics' %} and the {% include concept.html word='pragmatic' base='pragmatics' %} modules.
+Philosophers of language generally divide the project of interpretation into a number of modules, principal among which are the {% include concept.html word='semantic' base='semantics' %} and the {% include concept.html word='pragmatic' base='pragmatics' %} modules.
 Where to draw the line between semantic and pragmatic effects of utterances, as well as whether we ought to draw any dividing lines at all, is a theoretical issue dependent on the productivity the distinction[^Semprag].

 But to a large extent, if an adequate formal representation of an interpretive effect is available, what category it falls in is irrelevant.
 This is especially so, since there are few instances of an interpretive effect being wholly isolated from other effects of the same utterance.
 Even certain effects that have often gone under the heading of conventional implicature, which Chris Potts {% include ref.html id="potts2005" %} has argued is a category of meaning distinct from the semantic domain based on its independence from standardly regarded semantic content, are seen to be at minimum {% include concept.html word='weakly interacting meaning particles' %} (WIMPS) with respect to semantic content.
 This is evident from crossover effects found with anaphora resolution across appositive lines {% include ref.html id='anderbois2013' o='n' e="." %}